The single most important factor that will influence your adult dog's behaviour is early appropriate SOCIALISATION and effective Force Free Training.

-It is important to always remember that just like people, not all dogs learn in the same way.
+Although the basic learning principals are the same for all dogs, It is also important to remember that just like people, not all dogs respond in the same way to a particular way of teaching.
 I'm sure there are millions of people that never reach their full potential simply because their learning environment was not conducive to their way of learning.
 Keeping this in mind, there are so many different ways to teach dogs the things we need and want them to understand.
 It is important that if something is not working that you are able to change tact.
 So many people just keep doing the same thing and expecting that eventually they will get the result they are trying to achieve.
 If you identify anything that your dog or puppy is doing that you think may need attention, you must address it as quickly as possible.
 Time is condensed for dogs, so what may seem like only a short period of time for us as humans, is actually an incredibly long time for dogs, particularly during certain periods in the first three years of age.

 The best training tip, is to learn as much as you possibly can about how dogs communicate, so that you are able to recognise and understand what they're doing and why.
 Understanding is the first step, the next is knowing how to communicate with them so they understand you.
 There are certain things that we need to be able to use their way of communicating and not ours.
 For example, if you are trying to gain the trust of a person who is frightened you will generally make direct eye contact and attempt to encourage them to trust you with the words you say and the tone that you say them in.
 If you want to gain the trust of a frightened or timid adult dog you must do the opposite and completely ignore them.
 You must have no eye contact and remain disconnected even when they feel confident to get close enough to investigate you.
 The more aloof and disconnected you are from them, the more they will trust you.

 What we consider "problem or unwanted" behaviours in dogs, are almost always created by us and our lack of understanding of how dogs communicate and their needs from the moment they're born.